cmdcnd/IncidentResponse/docs/3.Containment/3.01_Export_users_from_Active_Directory/README.md

-## Task Export List of Users from Domain Controller
+## Task Export List of Users from Active Directory

 ## Conditions